polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/015-tenny-the-transformer-sentiment-analyst-with-an-attitude-is-born/README.md

 Apple MLX Examples: Fine-Tuning with LoRA or QLoRA https://github.com/ml-explore/mlx-examples/tree/main/lora

+`tenny.npz` is the home of Tenny.
+This file is an adapter, born from LoRA fine-tuning on Phi-2.
+Just check out its size – a testament to LoRA's effectiveness when used correctly.

 Ah, yeah, I know.
 I kind of took a shortcut by using the MLX LoRA example as the final method to train Tenny with our dataset.
 We definitely need a PyTorch approach for this.
 I'll tackle it one of these days.
 I promise.

 But for now, this wraps up our adventure with Tenny, the Transformer Sentiment Analyst with an Attitude.
 And with that, we close the curtain on Part III.